By: Pranjali J Mann, News Writer

 The United Nations Human Rights Office of the High Commissioner also condemned the ongoing violence towards women in Iran, often leading to deaths.
 The experts noted that the decades of struggle against the “compulsory hijab rules and the violations of their fundamental human rights,” need to be heard now.

-Asadian noted many protestors are currently being “arrested and tortured in the prisons.”
+Smith noted many protestors are currently being “arrested and tortured in the prisons.”
 On this, she presented to the Council the letter which was based on demands and requests from the “community, whether they are Persian or Afghan, and other middle-Eastern.”

 According to her, the letter consists of three key parts: helpful resources for students, information on the office for student support, and “academic community support.”
 She highlighted the need of having “funding and spaces for public gatherings to have conversations and dialogues on the current women’s liberation movement.”

-Further, in collaboration with the SFU psychology center, Asadian hoped to continue the mental health awareness and support events.
+Further, in collaboration with the SFU psychology center, Smith hoped to continue the mental health awareness and support events.
 She said, “We really appreciate their efforts.
 But we really wish to continue all of this because it’s an ongoing process and it’s not enough to just have a few sessions.
 I believe this is something that needs to continue for over a year or so.”

 She also proposed appointing a specific “trauma therapist” to assist Iranian students, and increasing research avenues “by and for Iranian communities” at SFU.
 These propositions, along with increased teaching about the culture and language, were made in consultation with Iranian faculty and students.
 She called for greater flexibility in admission requirements, such as the International English Level Testing System (IELTS) score, application fees, and deadlines for new incoming students.

-The complete petition and open letter can be found on their Facebook page
+The complete petition and open letter can be found on their Facebook page.

 SFSS discusses apologizing for harmful statements regarding reconciliation